Moving from reactive ordering to planned replenishment

 What was deployed

-• Average time to go live: approximately one week per terminal once equipment and LYIT support were onsite
+Each terminal was operational within approximately one week once equipment and support were onsite.

 The system was used to manage: